-When I didn’t know what I could possibly want to see in Lucknow, an Indian travel blogger responded in like an hour, to give me a complete list in order of priority and proximity.
+When I didn’t know what I could possibly want to see in Lucknow, an Indian travel blogger responded in an hour, giving me a complete list sorted in order of priority and proximity.

 Departing Lucknow, I did not know my ticket was a waiting list berth, and was lost looking for berth ‘W’.
 It was an Indian business commuter who looked it up on his app.
-Not only that, he left his own berth to double check in the lists on the platform, on my behalf.
+Not only that, he left his own berth to double check it on the lists on the platform.

 Another Indian commuter simply stayed conversing with me on the Agra platform until the train arrived, so that touts would be deterred from approaching me.

 Even the undergrads from the Facebook travel group who didn’t manage to actually get me a SIM card, tried really hard!